-Are egg tarts Chinese or Portuguese?
+Are Portuguese egg tarts from China?

 It’s not technically a Chinese native, however.
 Custard egg tarts have been a British confectionary since the medieval times and Portuguese pasteis de nata have been around since the 18th century, first made by Catholic monks in Belém, Portugal.